meteor-useraccounts/pure.css/README.md

 Learn more [here](http://useraccounts.meteor.com) or have a look at the full [documentation](https://github.com/meteor-useraccounts/core/blob/master/Guide.md).

-## Bring Your Own CSS
+## Bring Your Own Pure.css

-Adding this package with `meteor add useraccounts:pure.css` does not add any css/less/sass rules but for the colors for social login buttons.
-This is to let you write your own ones!
+Adding this package with `meteor add useraccounts:pure.css` does not add any other packages providing Pure.css.
+This is to let you choose the flavour you prefer, being it compiled, less, sass, or from CDN!

-## Writing Custom CSS Rules

-Please have a look [here](https://github.com/meteor-useraccounts/core#css-rules) to discover more about templates structure and find out how to write your own css rules.
+At the moment it is up to date with Pure.css X.X.X

 ## Contributing